Purdue-SoCET/aihw-design-logs/Fall-2025/michael-lee/week7.md

 ## Progress:
 - Met with Sooraj to flush out details on VLIW/EPIC implementation
+- Instructions will be 4x48 bits per instruction and 16 check and set bits
+- check will check for prior dependencies and set will set the packets own dependency
+- Scheduler team is soley responsible for all scalar ops
+- Planning for 2, 3, 4 "lanes" of execution
+- 4 banks for scalar and vector register files one read and one write port
+- Sooraj noted we may need many more for scalar
 - Key point is that we will implement 8 dependency registers that will limit in flight instructions to 8 instructions and enable basic out of order abilities by checking and setting dependency registers
 - Diagram for VLIW instructions and full crossbar created
 - Readings: